The Last Nazi Trials

 Reinhold Hanning

-Reinhold Hanning served as a SS guard at Auschwitz-Birkenau from 1942 to 1944, greeting prisoners as they were unloaded off freight cars and leading them to the gas chambers.
+Reinhold Hanning served as an SS guard at Auschwitz-Birkenau from 1942 to 1944, greeting prisoners as they were unloaded off freight cars and leading them to the gas chambers.
 After the war, Hanning lived a normal life as a truck driver and a salesman before eventually going into business for himself and retiring in 1984.
 Following an investigation by German federal prosecutors that began in 2013, Hanning was tried in court for 170,000 counts of being an accessory to murder.
 Several Holocaust survivors testified against him in court, and he admitted to knowing of the atrocities but not doing anything to stop them.
-Hanning was found guilty on all counts in June 2016 and sentenced to five years in prison.
+Hanning was found guilty on all counts in June 2016 and sentenced to five years.
 Hanning died the following year before serving any prison time, at age 95.

 John Demjanjuk